CAFAudit/audit-service/docs/en-us/Client-API.md

 This section will cover the use of `caf-audit` library classes and how to use them as objects within your application.

-The order of instantiation and use of these objects for sending audit events to storage are as follows:
+The order of instantiation and use of these objects for sending audit events are as follows:

-1. If you do not have an existing [`ConfigurationSource`](#ConfigurationSource) object create one for retrieving and holding configuration details about event storage.
+1. If you do not have an existing [`ConfigurationSource`](#ConfigurationSource) object create one for retrieving and holding configuration details.
 2. Create an [`AuditConnection`](#AuditConnection) object by passing the `AuditConnectionFactory` the [`ConfigurationSource`](#ConfigurationSource).
+3. Use the `AuditConnectionFactory` to create the [`AuditConnection`](#AuditConnection) object.
+You will need to pass it the [`ConfigurationSource`](#ConfigurationSource).
 3. Create an [`AuditChannel`](#AuditChannel) object from the [`AuditConnection`](#AuditConnection) object.
-4. Use the [`AuditEventBuilder`](#AuditEventBuilder) object to construct audit events and send them to Kafka with the use of the [`AuditChannel`](#AuditChannel)` object.
+4. Use the [`AuditEventBuilder`](#AuditEventBuilder) object to construct audit events and send them to Kafka.

 ### ConfigurationSource